nthevenin/holmes-kaito-integration/README.md

 ### Prerequisites
 - KAITO cluster with deployed models (qwen2.5-coder-7b-instruct recommended)
 - kubectl access to your cluster
+- Python 3.8+ with pip and virtualenv support
 - Port forwarding to KAITO model endpoints

 ### Installation